JuliaClimate/CDSAPI.jl/README.md

 client.retrieve(dataset, request).download()
 ```

-You can obtain the same results in Julia by simply copying the request python dict and wrap it into a multiline string:
+You can obtain the same results in Julia:

 ```julia
 using CDSAPI